davidgohel/flextable/README.md

 - header, body and footer content
 - text, paragraphs, cells and border formatting of any element
 - displayed values

+The package also offers a set of high-level functions that allow tabular reporting of statistical models and the creation of complex cross tabulations.

 ## Installation